New

 • Ability to support recurring work as well as urgent needs

 Once vendors are selected, their ability to perform consistently often depends on how well they are connected to ongoing maintenance and work order workflows.
-Platforms like NetVendor Maintenance help PMCs extend vendor selection decisions into day-to-day operations.
+Platforms like NetVendor help PMCs extend vendor selection decisions into day-to-day operations.

 3. Ease of Onboarding and Ongoing Participation